 Annette Kellerman (sometimes spelled Kellermann) was born in Sydney, Australia, on 6 July 1886.
 Her legs were very weakened by rickets as a young child so she wore painful steel braces to help strengthen them.
 At age six, her parents enrolled in swimming classes to further strengthen her legs.

 “My braces came off when I was seven and I was made to swim.
-At first I was terrified of the water.” – The Original Mermaid
+At first I was terrified of the water.” – Annette Kellerman in The Original Mermaid

-Her legs were nearly normal by the age of 13.
-By 15, she’d mastered all the swimming strokes.
-She also was a skilled diver.
-She began her competitive career at age 16 in 1902.
-She set records while winning the ladies’ 100-yard and mile championships of New South Wales.
+Kellerman’s legs were nearly healed by the age of 13.
+By 15, she’d mastered all the swimming strokes and went on to become a skilled diver.
+She began her competitive career at age 16 in 1902, setting records while winning the ladies’ 100-yard and mile championships of New South Wales.
 She and her father traveled to England where she made her first attempt to cross the English Channel in 1905.
 Although her attempt was unsuccessful, she set a record in covering three-quarters of the distance in 10 ½ hours.
 Her record for swimming underwater was 3 minutes, 27 seconds.
 She had no qualms about competing against men and was often victorious when racing them.

 3. She was a natural-born performer.